mapbox/batfish/docs/configuration.md

 If you want to disable this link hijacking altogether, handling it yourself, you can set this option to `false`.

 Use this option if you are having trouble with link hijacking or simply don't want it.
-If you have a single-page app that handles routing on its own (e.g. with React Router), you should set the [`spa`] option to `true`, which turns off link hijacking in addition to other things.
+If you have a single-page app that completely handles routing on its own (e.g. with React Router), you should set the [`spa`] option to `true`, which turns off link hijacking in addition to other things.

 ### manageScrollRestoration